tetratelabs/wazero/RATIONALE.md

 experimental configuration.
 By letting users practice, we can find out if a configuration was a good idea or not before committing to it, and potentially sprawling our types.

+In reflection, this approach worked well for the nearly 1.5 year period leading to version 1.0.
+We've only had to create a single sub-configuration, `FSConfig`, and it was well understood why when it occurred.

 ## Why does InstantiateModule call "_start" by default?
 We formerly had functions like `StartWASICommand` that would verify preconditions and start WASI's "_start" command.